bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

   Are you sure you want to continue? (y/n):
   ```

-  If you want to bypass this confirmation prompt you can add the `h2.noconfirm` property as follows:
+  If you want to bypass this confirmation prompt you can add the `h2.noconfirm` property to `setup` or `start-bonita` scripts.

-  `setup.sh init -Dh2.noconfirm`
+  Eg. `setup.sh init -Dh2.noconfirm`
+  Eg. `start-bonita.sh -Dh2.noconfirm`
   :::

 <a id="run_bundle_configure" />